How Do I Know If I Have Cataracts?

 The progression of cataracts may be slowed down by wearing sun protection such as sunglasses and hats, having a balanced diet and controlling systemic conditions such as diabetes.
 However, the only effective treatment available for cataracts is surgery.
 It is commonly misunderstood that a cataract should be “ripe” before it can be removed.
 Surgery may be advised once the doctor examines your eyes and patients find that impaired vision caused by the cataracts is interfering with their daily activities.

-With advancements in technology, cataracts can now be treated via keyhole cataract surgery.
+With advancements in technology, cataracts can now be treated via keyhole cataract surgery, a Medisave-claimable procedure.
 A small incision is made and the cataract is broken down and removed via that small incision.
 An intraocular lens implant is then inserted.
 With the suitable lens implant, patients can achieve good satisfactory vision.

 Post-operatively, patients are required to instill eyedrops to prevent infections and to allow quick recovery.
 They are also advised to return to see the surgeon for regular post op follow-ups.